LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 ### GDPR Util:

-Provides GDPR related functionality, such as replacing files of a conversation.
+This method provides GDPR related functionality, such as deleting transcripts of a conversation.

 #### Replace files of a conversation

-<div class="important">This will remove all files of conversation a permanently!
+<div class="important">This will remove all files and transcripts of a conversation permanently!
 Contact your Account Manager to get access.</div>

 This method replaces all files of a conversation from LivePerson's [file storage](https://developers.liveperson.com/file-sharing-file-sharing-for-web-messaging.html#introduction).
 It expects a conversation, the credentials for the file storage, a callback for filtering files and replacement image.